 If you’re going to use field service dispatch software, you should always be using a field service mobile app.
 They simply go together like peanut butter and jelly.
-With field service dispatch software you have all the tools you need be an effective service business.
+With field service dispatch software you have all the tools you need to be an effective service business.
 But you need the field service mobile app to complete the other side of the job, which is the actual work.
 Just getting a technician to a job site is one thing.
 If they don’t have the tools needed to complete their work order, you aren’t taking advantage of everything field service dispatch software has to offer.

-Essentially, field service mobile apps are the eyes, ears and mouth for dispatchers into the technician’s movements in the field.
+Essentially, field service mobile apps are the eyes, ears, and mouth for dispatchers into the technician’s movements in the field.
 Dispatchers love the advanced scheduling tools they get with dispatch software, including:

 - Full calendar views for each technician

 - Route optimization tools